Florida Atlantic vs. Virginia Tech: Odds, spread, over/under - November 26

 Florida Atlantic vs. Virginia Tech: Odds, spread, over/under and other Vegas lines - November 26

-The Virginia Tech Hokies (5-1) will look to extend a five-game home winning run when taking on the Florida Atlantic Owls (4-1) on Sunday, November 26, 2023 at ESPN Wide World of Sports Complex, airing at 1:00 PM ET on ESPN.
+The Virginia Tech Hokies (5-1) hope to continue a four-game winning stretch when hosting the Florida Atlantic Owls (4-1) at 1:00 PM ET on Sunday, November 26, 2023 at ESPN Wide World of Sports Complex.
+The matchup airs on ESPN.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Florida Atlantic vs. Virginia Tech matchup.
+In this article, you will check out the spread and odds across multiple sportsbooks for the Florida Atlantic vs. Virginia Tech matchup.

 Florida Atlantic vs. Virginia Tech Game Info